Wahconah Regional High School: History

 Wahconah was a Mahican Indian Princess who the elders wanted to marry a Mohawk warrior.
 She, however, loved an Algonquian warrior named Nessacus, who risked his life to save her from a bear attack.
 The matter was to be decided by fate, whereby her canoe would drift to either man standing on opposite banks of the river.
 However, Wahconah rigged the boat so that it would go toward Nessacus, and they were married.

 The Building was built shortly after the creation of the district, and was finished by the start of the 1961 school year.
 It was originally built to hold about 650 students.
 During the boom of GE Plastics in Pittsfield, enrollment was as high as 1,300.
-Accordingly the building has undergone some expansion, including two portable classrooms and the addition of five classrooms onto one of its corridors.
+Accordingly, the building has undergone some expansion, including two portable classrooms and the addition of five classrooms onto one of its corridors.

 Campus

 Wahconah sits on 25 acre of land off Route 8 in Dalton.
-The old building was shaped like a ladder, with two main corridors that ran North-South, and three hallways that ran East-West.
+The old building was shaped like a ladder, with two main corridors that ran north–south, and three hallways that ran east–west.
 Expansion plans originally called for the addition of a fourth hallway connecting the ends of the hallways, but it proved to be too expensive.
 There are also soccer fields, baseball diamonds(there was one), and a track/football field.
 It is one of the few high schools in the region to have both JV and varsity baseball fields on its campus.
 Trails that run through the woods are used by track and field and cross country running, as well as connect the school to Nessacus Regional Middle School.

-On April 6, 2019, the citizens of the seven towns that are serviced by the Central Berkshire School District narrowly approved the $70 million dollar project to build a new Wahconah High by 88 votes (1,785 votes in favor and 1,697 against).
-It is expected to open in the Fall of 2021.
+On April 6, 2019, the citizens of the seven towns that are serviced by the Central Berkshire School District narrowly approved the $70 million project to build a new Wahconah High by 88 votes (1,785 votes in favor and 1,697 against).
+It is expected to open in the fall of 2021.

 Curriculum

 Courses of Study at WRHS include Math, Science, English, and Social Studies.
 Business courses and tech classes are also offered.
-In the 2006-2007 school year, Wahconah became part of VHS, in which schools provide a teacher to teach online courses in exchange for the ability for 25 students to take other online classes.
+In the 2006–2007 school year, Wahconah became part of VHS, in which schools provide a teacher to teach online courses in exchange for the ability for 25 students to take other online classes.